Hybrid cochlear implants for adults

 How does it help?

-Cochlear™ Hybrid™ Hearing is designed for those that need improvements in:1
+We design Cochlear™ Hybrid™ Hearing for people who need improvements in:

 Do you qualify for hybrid cochlear implants?